learn-co-curriculum/angular-event-directives-readme/README.md

 }
 ```

 What's happening here?
 Well, whenever the user clicks on our button, our `incrementCounter` function gets called.
-We can then access our model value (`this.counter`) inside that function, and update it itself plus one.
-Angular then notices that the model has changed, and will update our view to reflect this.
+We can then access our model value (`this.counter`) inside that function and add one to its current value.
+Angular then notices that the model has changed and will update our view to reflect this.